discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ![](./images/followup-ephemeral.png)

-As we saw in the previous section about [followup a deferReply](#followup-a-deferreply), the first followup to a deferral will replace the deferral instead of sending a new message.
+As you saw in the previous section about [followup a deferReply](#followup-a-deferreply), the first followup to a deferral will replace the deferral instead of sending a new message.
 As a result, this will also affect the ephemeral state of the first followup:

 ```js:no-line-numbers
 await interaction.deferReply({ ephemeral: true })